muratk5n/thirdwave/en/README.md

 ---

-H2 Central: "Hydra Energy completes hydrogen conversion of [an] armoured vehicle..

-"[H]ow many heavy-duty truck fleet owners, let alone owners of purpose-built armoured vehicles, can state they are reducing CO2 emissions by 40% per truck without reducing truck performance and without any financial burden on the fleet operator?'..
+H2 Central: "Hydra Energy completes hydrogen conversion of [an] armoured vehicle..[H]ow many heavy-duty truck fleet owners, let alone owners of purpose-built armoured vehicles, can state they are reducing CO2 emissions by 40% per truck without reducing truck performance and without any financial burden on the fleet operator?'..

 This allows the truck to automatically run on hydrogen up to 40% of